Download Careers360 App

 Causes of Force

-Whenever a body experiences a force on it, it changes its state of motion such as a moving body comes to rest or increases or decreases its velocity when a body at rest starts moving.
-Every force has its cause and various most common force experiences causes are listed as:
+Whenever a body experiences a force on it, it changes its state of motion, such as a moving body comes to rest or increases or decreases its velocity when a body at rest starts moving.
+Every force has its cause, and various most common force experiences are listed as:

-2. Bending of a moving charged particle in the presence of the magnetic field.
-The magnetic field is the cause of force experienced on a moving charge particle and hence changes its direction in the presence of the magnetic field.
+2. Bending of a moving charged particle in the presence of a magnetic field.
+The magnetic field is the cause of the force experienced by a moving charged particle and hence changes its direction in the presence of the magnetic field.

 3. To push an object away from the body and to pull an object towards the body is the main cause of force experienced on the body.